STAC: When Innocent Tools Form Dangerous Chains for LLM Agents: Methods

 \paragraph{Step 2: Tool Chain Verification via Interaction with Environment.}

-We employ an interactive verification process to ensure each generated tool chain is executable and can produce the Generator's desired outcome in the environment.
-The Verifier iteratively tests each tool call $TC_i$ in order by directly inputting it to the environment, observing the output (denoted as $E_i$), and comparing $E_i$ to the Generator's desired outcome.
-When a tool call fails (e.g., due to invalid specifications, missing prerequisites, or environmental constraints), the Verifier diagnoses the specific issue and revises the tool chain by adjusting parameters, restructuring the call sequence, or substituting alternative tools while preserving the malicious intent.
-This process continues iteratively until every step in the chain is verified.
-The output of the Verifier is a validated tool chain, denoted as $\{ \hat{TC}_1, \ldots, \hat{TC}_T \}$.
-Importantly, the Verifier ensures that individual tool calls appear benign while collectively enabling the harmful outcome.
-This novel verification process ensures that the generated attack sequences are realistic and can be executed against agents.
+The Verifier iteratively tests each tool call $TC_i$ by executing it in the environment, observing the output $E_i$, and comparing it to the Generator's desired outcome.
+When a call fails (e.g., invalid parameters, missing prerequisites), the Verifier revises the chain by adjusting parameters, restructuring the sequence, or substituting tools, while preserving the attack intent.
+The output is a validated chain $\{ \hat{TC}_1, \ldots, \hat{TC}_L \}$ containing only executable, realistic attack sequences.

 \paragraph{Step 3: Attack Prompt Creation via Reverse Engineering.}